yunye0121/AuroraTW/README.md

 --- -->

-## Our Contribution and public checkpoints:
+## Our Contribution and Public Checkpoints:
 We have released preliminary model checkpoints for non-commercial use.
 While these models are publicly available and free to use, please note that we do not guarantee 100% accuracy in the predictions or inferences made by the models.